Achieving No Downtime Through Versioned Service Updates

 Update Layers Separately

 We chose to handle it in the application code.
-VSTS and TFS have a lot of SQL in the databases.
+Azure DevOps and TFS have a lot of SQL in the databases.
 Lots of IF statements are possible with SQL, but never fun.
 So instead of further complicating our SQL, we handle this complexity in our application code.
 Specifically, we created a set of factory classes that understand the SQL versioning.

 Every sprint we create a new interface with that version.
 That way there’s always code that matches each database version.
 This allows for easy rollback of binaries during deployment.
 The first thing we do is deploy the binaries.
 If we deploy the new binaries and something goes wrong, we can very quickly roll back binaries.
 After we deploy the binaries, we kick off the database servicing.